TAUREAN312/PassCrax/README.md

+<h1>PASSCRACX</h1>
-PassCrax is a simple wordlist password cracking tool I wrote during my early years as a pentesting noobie.
+<b>PassCrax</b> is a simple wordlist password cracking tool 🔓 I wrote during my early years as a pentesting noobie 💻.
 Its simple and dirty but works, anyway.